Deniss Vasiļjevs: 2014–15 season

-2015–16 season: Senior international debut
+2015–16 season: Senior international debut; Winter Youth Olympics silver

 Vasiļjevs began the 2015–16 season by winning silver at both of his JGP events in Riga, Latvia and Toruń, Poland.
 He is the first Latvian skater to step on a JGP podium.
 Making his senior international debut, he placed fifth at the 2015 Mordovian Ornament before taking the bronze medal at the 2015 Tallinn Trophy.

 In January 2016, Vasiļjevs was sent to his first senior ISU Championship – the 2016 Europeans in Bratislava, Slovakia.
 He finished twelfth after placing fourteenth in the short program and tenth in the free skate.
 In February, he competed in Hamar, Norway at the 2016 Youth Olympics.
 Ranked third in the short program and first in the free skate, he finished second overall with a total score 1.09 less than gold medalist Sōta Yamamoto of Japan.
 His silver is Latvia's first Youth Olympic medal in figure skating.
 Vasiļjevs was assigned to compete in the mixed NOC team event as a member of Team Discovery.
 Placing first in his segment, he lifted his team to the bronze medal.

 By 2016, Vasiļjevs was training almost full-time with Urmanov in Sochi, Russia.
 In March, at the 2016 World Junior Championships in Debrecen, Hungary, he won a small bronze medal for the short program and finished eighth overall.
 Later that month, he competed at the 2016 World Championships in Boston.
 He qualified for the free skate by placing tenth in the short program and finishing fourteenth overall.